 In order to control the MMI, a rage rotating dial is accompanied by four buttons, each corresponding to an icon featured on the dashboard.
 To develop a less distracting way to use the MMI, Audi integrated to toggles to fast switch between radio, phone, media and navigation.

 Mercedes has constantly revamped all its products in order to better suit the wide public.
 The latest renditions of its A class, GLA and even S class models have been designed to adhere the younger public, more attracted to technology than luxury.
+While many people have noticed the Mercedes A class common faults, it’s fair to say that these models have been a hit with their target audience.
 Keeping up with the mobile technology is a difficult task even for the multi-million euro automaker.

 2015 S Class COMAND Infotainment Review